 Only Lenin District Court had responded by the end of the working day of 7 November.
 Judge Olga Savinova, chair of the court, did not answer Forum 18's question, but only confirmed the factual details of Lyubimov's conviction, fine, and unsuccessful appeal.

-Moscow: First Catholic punished for anti-war protest?On 25 August, Meshchansky District Court in Moscow fined 72-year-old Catholic parishioner Galina Borisova an unknown amount under Article 20.3.3, Part 1.
+Moscow: First Catholic punished for anti-war protest?On 25 August, Meshchansky District Court in Moscow fined 72-year-old Catholic parishioner Galina Borisova an unknown amount under Administrative Code Article 20.3.3 ("Public actions aimed at discrediting the use of the Armed Forces of the Russian Federation"), Part 1.
 She does not appear to have lodged an appeal, according to the Moscow court system website.

 Borisova, who is an actor and a parishioner of the Catholic Church of St Louis in the capital, went to the church on 3 July and pinned a piece of paper to a Russian flag outside the door.
 The paper read "No bellum" and "There is no place for the flag of an aggressor state beside the flag of the Holy See".
 A nun removed the paper after a few minutes, by which time about 50 people arriving for mass had already seen it, according to posts on the parish Facebook group.